Deterministic evolution of gauge fields through a singularity: Introduction

-Furthermore, the models examined thus far have only included scalar matter fields, which, as we remarked, can be seen as an effective description of quantum gravitational degrees of freedom, in the case of Starobinski's model \cite{Mercati_2019}.
+Furthermore, the models examined thus far have only included scalar matter fields, which, as we remarked, can be seen as an effective description of quantum-gravitational degrees of freedom, in the case of Starobinksy's model \cite{Mercati_2019}.
 It is commonly understood that ``matter does not matter'' near a singularity \cite{Matterdoesntmatter,Uggla2003,AHS}.
-In the vicinity of an isotropic FLRW solution, a simple scaling argument shows that the contributions to Friedman's equations arising from Standard Model matter ($a^{-3}$), radiation ($a^{-4}$), the cosmological constant ($a^{0}$), and spatial curvature ($a^{-2}$) are all suppressed compared to the contribution of anisotropic shear, which scales as $a^{-6}$ (where $a$ denotes the FLRW scale factor).
-Here, by anisotropic shear, we refer to what we later refer to as \textit{shape kinetic energy}, which represents the term analogous to kinetic energy associated with the change in anisotropy parameters (visualize a scenario in which we are in close proximity to an initially isotropic spatial metric that is gradually losing its isotropy).
-It should be noted that the only exception to this behavior is scalar fields, which contribute to the Friedman equations with terms that scale as $a^{-6}$.
-This intuition does not hold when we delve deep into the anisotropic regime \cite{Sloan:2016efd}.
+In the vicinity of an isotropic Friedmann--Lemaître--Robertson--Walker solution, a simple scaling argument shows that the contributions to Friedmann's equations arising from Standard Model matter ($a^{-3}$), radiation ($a^{-4}$), the cosmological constant ($a^{0}$), and spatial curvature ($a^{-2}$) are all suppressed compared to the contribution of anisotropic shear, which scales as $a^{-6}$ (where $a$ denotes the FLRW scale factor).
+Here, by anisotropic shear, we refer to what we later term \textit{shape kinetic energy}, representing the term analogous to kinetic energy associated with the change in anisotropy parameters (visualize a scenario in which we are in close proximity to an initially isotropic spatial metric that is gradually losing its isotropy).
+It should be noted that the only exception to this behavior is scalar fields, which contribute to the Friedmann equations with terms that scale as $a^{-6}$.
+Nevertheless, this intuition does not hold when we delve deep into the anisotropic regime \cite{Sloan:2016efd}.
 If the pressure of matter sources becomes anisotropic, it can interact in a complex manner with the shape degrees of freedom, and it is not possible to demonstrate that matter or radiation decouples in the same way as in the isotropic regime.
-The motto ``matter does not matter'' does not hold in an anisotropic universe, therefore the continuability of Einstein's equations through the Big Bang needs to be proven separately in presence of matter or radiation fields.
+In an anisotropic universe, the motto ``matter does not matter'' does not hold.
+Therefore, the continuability of Einstein's equations through the big bang needs to be proven separately in the presence of matter or radiation fields.